fenichelar/ember-simple-auth-token/README.md

 **Because user's credentials and tokens are exchanged between the Ember.js app and the server, you must use HTTPS for this connection!**

+## Compatibility

+- Ember.js 4.8 or above
+- Ember CLI 4.8 or above
+- Node.js 18 or above
+- ember-simple-auth 6 or above

 ## Demo

 A demo is available [here][demo].